Neuropathic pain in children

 Phantom limb pain is relatively common in children who have undergone amputation because of a congenital deformity, trauma or infection, or cancer.
 Some cases of neuropathic pain have been reported in children who’ve recently undergone surgery or been involved in a traumatic event – such as a car accident.
 Certain rare autoimmune diseases – like Guillain-Barre syndrome – cause the body to attack the peripheral nervous system, which, in turn can lead to pain.
 Additionally, certain metabolic diseases can also lead to nerve pain.

-What are the signs and symptoms of Neuropathic Pain?
+What are the signs and symptoms of neuropathic pain in children?

 If your child is experiencing neuropathic pain, he or she may complain of chronic (ongoing) pain that’s sharp, stabbing or shooting.
 Even a light touch, such as that from clothing or sheets, may provoke pain.